-According to the Talmudic sources, the creation of leather shoes signifies man’s dominion over the animals.
-On this day, we want to acknowledge G-d’s sovereignty over all, including ourselves.
+According to Talmudic sources, the crafting of leather shoes symbolizes human dominion over animals.
+Today, we recognize G-d’s sovereignty over all, including ourselves.

-Yom Kippur follows the template of the First Day of G-d’s forgiveness.
-The Day the Israelites in the desert received forgiveness from G-d for the sin of having created the golden calf and worshiping it during the period when Moses had gone up the mountain to bring down the Heavenly Torah.
+Yom Kippur adheres to the paradigm of the first day of G-d’s forgiveness—when the Israelites in the desert received absolution for fashioning and worshiping the golden calf.
+At the same time, Moses ascended the mountain to bring down the Heavenly Torah.

 “The Lord said to Moses: I have seen these people, and they are indeed a stiff-necked people.
 Now leave Me alone, so that My anger may burn against them and consume them.
 Then I will make you into a great nation.”

-So Moses returned to the LORD and said:
+Moses went back to the LORD and spoke:

 “Oh, what a great sin these people have committed!
 They have made gods of gold for themselves.
 Yet now, if You would only forgive their sin.
 But if not, please blot me out of the book that You have written.”
 (Souce: biblehub.com)

-And so began the first real-life process of sin and reconciliation between G-d and the Children of Israel.
-Yes, they had sinned, but they would ultimately be reconciled and forgiven.
-That day of forgiveness is the day, forty days later, when Moses came down the mountain for the second time when G-d accepted the People’s contrition and Moses presented the second set of Tablets, the Jewish contract with G-d.
-That is the template for the Day of Yom Kippur.
+Thus commenced the initial real-life process of sin and reconciliation between G-d and the Children of Israel.
+Despite their transgressions, the path led to ultimate reconciliation and forgiveness.
+The day of absolution arrived forty days later when Moses descended the mountain for the second time.
+On this occasion, G-d accepted the People’s remorse, and Moses presented the second set of Tablets—the Jewish covenant.
+This narrative serves as the foundational model for the observance of Yom Kippur.